 Seek help if:

-- No regrowth after 3 months
+- No regrowth appears after three months

-- Thinning or bald patches
+- You notice thinning or bald patches

 Quick self-check:

-- Look for baby hairs
+- Look for baby hairs in the affected area

-- Check for redness or scarring
+- Check for redness or visible scarring on the scalp

 Daily Habits to Protect Hair Follicles